kudobuilder/operators/repository/spark/docs/latest/security.md

 # the secret key, used for authentication.
 Must be configured on each of the nodes.
 spark.authenticate.secret  spark-secret
 ```
-If you want to set up the encryption for RPC connections, you can enable it by setting `spark.network.crypto.enabled` to `true`.
+To enable encryption for RPC connections, `spark.network.crypto.enabled` configuration property should be set to `true`.
 Spark authentication must be enabled for encryption to work.
 Additional configuration properties can be found in Spark documentation.